rmajuri/click-chord/README.md

 Or you can use Tone.

 Tone's library abstracts the granular audio-tweaking details away from you by giving you easy-to-use API's that start and stop synth sounds with some pretty cool textures.
-And, if you want to play a musical chord using JS, instead of having to specify the exact frequency of each oscillator node and starting and stopping them at the same time, you can use Tone's [polysnyth API](https://tonejs.github.io/docs/13.8.25/PolySynth), which exposes a function that allows you to tell it exactly which nodes to play at which octave (e.g., C4, E4, G4).
+And, if you want to play a musical chord using JS, instead of having to specify the exact frequency of each oscillator node and starting and stopping them at the same time, you can use Tone's [Polysnyth API](https://tonejs.github.io/docs/13.8.25/PolySynth), which exposes a function that allows you to tell it exactly which nodes to play at which octave (e.g., C4, E4, G4).

 This is the real magic going on behind Click-Chord.